-** Typically the summer cancellation deadline is April 15, but for Summer 2020 only it has been extended to May 10 due to the effects of COVID-19
+** Typically the fall cancellation deadline is July 15, but for Fall 2020 only it has been extended to July 31 due to the uncertanties caused by COVID-19

 Cancellations received or postmarked after the deadline will NOT receive refunds and the client will be responsible for the full cost of the reservation pursuant to the License Agreement.
 If there is a guarantor (required for 9 and 12-month reservations), the guarantor will be responsible to guaranty payment pursuant to the License Agreement and the Guaranty.
 The client also understands that the Membership Fee is NON-REFUNDABLE and NON-TRANSFERABLE.

 All refunds are processed via check within 8-10 weeks and mailed to the client.